The flip map and involutions on Khovanov homology: The half sweep-around map

 Here, $T_0$ (resp. $T_{n+1}$ ) is the $(0,k)$(resp. $(k,0)$)-tangles of $k$ caps (resp. $k$ cups), closing up the first and second strand, and the $j$-th and the $(2k+3-j)$-th strands, for $j=3,\dots,k+1$, counted from left to right.
 For each $i=1,\dots,n$, $T_i$ is the one-crossing tangle representing the $i$-th word in $w$ viewed as an element in $\Br_{2k}$ by including $\Br_{k}$ as a subgroup of $\Br_{2k}$ acting on the second, third, \dots, $(k+1)$-th strands from left to right.
 See Figure \ref{fig:rolling proof} for an example.

 We can apply a similar construction as in Construction \ref{con: flip map} to realize the map $\kappa^{roll}_{l(T)}$.
 The only difference is that we now insert positive and negative half twists only on the right $2k-1$ strands, leaving the leftmost strand untouched in the whole process.
-With an argument similar to the proof of Theorem \ref{thm kappa=id}, we can perturb $\kappa^{sw}_{l(T)}$ to be filtered with respect to the $\{0,1\}^n$-grading, which further implies it preserves the $\{0,1\}^n$-grading and reduces the computation to the case where $T$ is a crossingless $1$-$1$ tangle.
+With an argument similar to the proof of Theorem \ref{thm kappa=id}, we can perturb $\kappa^{sw}_{l(T)}$ to be filtered with respect to the cubical grading, which further deduces that the map preserves the cubical grading and reduces the computation to the case where $T$ is a crossingless $1$-$1$ tangle.
 Then, as in Example \ref{exmp unlink kappa}, we can further reduce to the computation when $T$ is a $1$-$1$ tangle in Figure \ref{fig:a simple tangle}.
 An explicit computation similar to Example \ref{exmp unknot kappa} proves that the map $\kappa^{roll}_{l(T)}$ is the identity map in this case.

 \end{proof}